MartinR2345/MiniComplianceProgram/README.md

  <li>Technological (A.8 - 34 Controls): Network security, encryption, and access management.</li>
 </ul>

-I mapped each identified risk to 20 relevant specific IS0 270001 Annex A controls.
+I mapped each identified risk, the 8 Assets to 20 controls.
 These controls were chosen to reduce the chance or impact of each risk happening.

-<strong>EMR System (Unauthorized Access)</strong><br/>
+<strong>1.
+EMR System (Unauthorized Access)</strong><br/>

 https://github.com/user-attachments/assets/522722d8-2b9c-4e15-bc0f-4f91f44e6fd6